 Tips for Staying Hydrated

 Keeping hydrated doesn’t need to be difficult.
 Whether your schedule is constantly packed or if you rarely stray far from home, you can easily and effectively provide your body with the correct amount of water it needs by following these five tips:

 1. Make water part of your daily routine.
 Performing any act, like drinking water, every day for just over two months will help you build a habit.
 Prioritize your water intake at key times of the day that you can typically control, such as drinking a glass when you wake up and as you wind down after dinner.
 Go out of your way to ingest the water you need, and before you know it, it will be a natural part of your everyday life.

 2. Ingest water through alternative substances.
 A certain percentage of your daily water intake should come from food.
 Eating fruits and vegetables that are rich in water can increase your hydration levels.
-You can also choose to drink flavored water beverages instead of general spring or drinking water.
+Be sure to wash any fresh produce before eating it or cooking with it.
+Using a home drinking water system from Multipure provides an endless supply of clean cooking and drinking water conveniently at your tap.
+You can also choose to drink flavored water beverages instead of plain water.
 Remember that liquids like coffee, soda, milk, and alcohol are not water alternatives.

 3. Keep track of your water intake.
 Today’s technology puts valuable health tools in the palms of our hands.
-Some water bottles have Bluetooth connectivity that remind you when you’re not drinking enough.
-If nothing else, you can always purchase a water bottle that holds as much water as you need daily so you can track your progress from sunup to sundown.
+Some reusable water bottles have Bluetooth connectivity that reminds you when you’re not drinking enough.
+If nothing else, you can always purchase a reusable container that holds as much water as you need daily so you can track your progress from sunup to sundown.